 Tools available to Members Description 4.11.
-Whenever a Member other than the consulting Members considers that it has a substantial trade interest in consultations being held pursuant to paragraph 1 of Article XXII of GATT 1994, paragraph 1 of Article XXII of GATS, or the corresponding provisions in other covered agreements 4 , such Member may notify the consulting Members and the DSB, within 10 days after the date of the circulation of the request for consultations under said Article, of its desire to be joined in the consultations.
+Whenever a Member other than the consulting Members considers that it has a substantial trade interest in consultations being held pursuant to paragraph 1 of Article XXII of GATT 1994, paragraph 1 of Article XXII of GATS, or the corresponding provisions in other covered agreements , such Member may notify the consulting Members and the DSB, within 10 days after the date of the circulation of the request for consultations under said Article, of its desire to be joined in the consultations.
 Such Member shall be joined in the consultations, provided that the Member to which the request for consultations was addressed agrees that the claim of substantial interest is well-founded.
 In that event they shall so inform the DSB.
-If the request to be joined in the consultations is not accepted, the applicant Member shall be free to request consultations under paragraph 1 of Article XXIII or paragraph 1 of Article XX Request formal "Good offices", conciliation and mediation Legal provisions of Dispute Settlement Understanding Article 5 "5.1 Good offices, conciliation and mediation are procedures that are undertaken voluntarily if the parties of the dispute so agree."
-Request the establishment of a dispute settlement panel Legal provisions of Dispute Settlement Understanding Article 6 "6.1 If the complaining party so requests, a panel shall be established at the latest at the DSB meeting following that at which the request first appears as an item on the DSB's agenda, unless at that meeting the DSB decides by consensus not to establish a panel.
-6.2 The request for the establishment of a panel shall be made in writing.
-It shall indicate whether consultations were held, identify the specific measures at issue and provide a brief summary of the legal basis of the complaint sufficient to present the problem clearly."
+If the request to be joined in the consultations is not accepted, the applicant Member shall be free to request consultations under paragraph 1 of Article XXII or paragraph 1 of Article XXII of GATT 1994, paragraph 1 of Article XXII or paragraph 1 of Article XXII or paragraph 1 of Article XXII or paragraph 1 of Article XXIII of GATS, or the corresponding provisions in other covered agreements."
+Request formal "Good Offices, Conciliation and Mediation" Legal provisions of Dispute Settlement Understanding Article 5 "5.1.
+Good offices, conciliation and mediation are procedures that are undertaken voluntarily if the parties to the dispute so agree."
+Request the establishment of a dispute settlement panel Legal provisions of Dispute Settlement Understanding Article 6 "6.1.
+If the complaining party so requests, a panel shall be established at the latest at the DSB meeting following that at which the request first appears as an item on the DSB's agenda, unless at that meeting the DSB decides by consensus not to establish a panel.
+6.2.
+The request for the establishment of a panel shall be made in writing.
+It shall indicate whether consultations were held, identify the specific measures at issue and provide a brief summary of the legal basis of the complaint sufficient to present the problem clearly"